Skip to content

 Maize is one of the most important crops cultivated in Nigeria.
 There is a huge potential in the cultivation and processing of maize into flour, and oil in Nigeria.
 Efficient planning and marketing will surely make this venture in Nigeria hugely profitable.

-4. Vermicompost Organic Fertilizer Production
+5. Vermicompost Organic Fertilizer Production

 Vermicompost organic fertilizer production has now become a major component of agro-business models across Nigeria with a very low initial investment.
 An entrepreneur can start this business with proper know-how of the production process.

-5. Open an Organic Farm GreenHouse in Nigeria
+6. Open an Organic Farm GreenHouse

 An organic farm greenhouse business has a high potential to grow in Nigeria and succeed because steadily the demand for organically grown farm products has grown considerably.
-But since the demand for organically grown food products is now increasing, people are investing in land for organic farming.
+However since the demand for organically grown food products is now increasing, people are investing in land for organic farming.

 7. Livestock Feed Production